ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+The JavaScript Goldmine: How I Built Real Income from Tiny Tools and Browser Automations - <a href="https://medium.com/@saforanafees02/the-javascript-goldmine-how-i-built-real-income-from-tiny-tools-and-browser-automations-eb4568aa3e08?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Safora Nafees`**

+<blockquote>From front-end scripts to automated revenue machines — how I turned simple JavaScript utilities into a consistent online income stream.
+Continue reading on Medium »</blockquote>

+<h3>2.
+5 Must-Try Trending UI Component Libraries to Enhance Your Web Design in 2025 - <a href="https://pixicstudio.medium.com/5-must-try-trending-ui-component-libraries-to-enhance-your-web-design-in-2025-7ed90a5137e5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Usman Writes`**

+<blockquote>In this list, I’m going to be sharing the top five amazing UI libraries which you will love.
+So, what am I talking about?
+Continue reading on Medium »</blockquote>

+<h3>3.
+The Future of Java Development: Trends in Spring Boot, Microservices, and Cloud-Native Apps - <a href="https://medium.com/@bharatht3017/the-future-of-java-development-trends-in-spring-boot-microservices-and-cloud-native-apps-784de90b4a22?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Bharath`**

+<blockquote>For more than two decades, Java has stood as a cornerstone of enterprise software development.
+From powering banking systems to e-commerce…
+Continue reading on Medium »</blockquote>

+<h3>4.
 Unlock Your Earning Potential: 14 Powerful Ways to Make Money with Coding Skills - <a href="https://medium.com/@nanakwabenaaboraah/unlock-your-earning-potential-14-powerful-ways-to-make-money-with-coding-skills-d53e629c6a25?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Nana Aboraah`**

 <blockquote>The ability to code is more than just a technical skill; it’s a master key that can unlock a world of financial freedom and professional…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>5.
 I Built the Same App in Next.js and Remix — Here’s What I Learned - <a href="https://medium.com/@szaranger/i-built-the-same-app-in-next-js-and-remix-heres-what-i-learned-338ff555977f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Sean Amarasinghe`**

 <blockquote>A few months ago, I decided to rebuild one of my projects — a small but data-heavy web app — twice.
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>6.
 Push Notifications in React Native: Best Practices for Developers - <a href="https://medium.com/react-native-journal/push-notifications-in-react-native-best-practices-for-developers-976f4a58566a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Suresh Kumar Ariya Gowder`**

 <blockquote>Push notifications are one of the most effective ways to engage and retain users by delivering timely updates, personalized offers…
 Continue reading on React Native Journal »</blockquote>

-<h3>4.
+<h3>7.
 Mastering IndexedDB: The Hidden Power of Client-Side Storage - <a href="https://javascript.plainenglish.io/mastering-indexeddb-the-hidden-power-of-client-side-storage-3f56865298fa?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Joshua Babatunde`**

 <blockquote>When building modern web applications, we often rely on APIs to fetch data and cloud databases to persist it.
 But what if your users lose…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
+<h3>8.
 How to solve JavaScript precision loss issue using Decimal.js - <a href="https://blog.stackademic.com/how-to-solve-javascript-precision-loss-issue-using-decimal-js-0cdc5e99aaad?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Nemanja Blagojevic`**

 <blockquote>It’s not a bug, it’s a feature.
 Continue reading on Stackademic »</blockquote>

-<h3>6.
+<h3>9.
 Why Your JavaScript Code Feels Slow (and How to Fix It Without a Framework) - <a href="https://javascript.plainenglish.io/why-your-javascript-code-feels-slow-and-how-to-fix-it-without-a-framework-ca6519db699a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Dr Abdullah Azhar`**

 <blockquote>I was debugging a dashboard that “felt” slow a few weeks ago; it wasn’t broken or buggy, it was just sluggish.
 That type of lag — where…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>7.
-Mastering JavaScript Destructuring: A Developer’s Guide - <a href="https://medium.com/@mohdtalib.dev/mastering-javascript-destructuring-a-developers-guide-279b3909a080?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `devtalib`**

-<blockquote>JavaScript destructuring is one of those elegant features that makes your code cleaner, more readable, and expressive.
-Whether you’re…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>